manofthelionarmy/nvim/README.md

 #### Checking for Supported Linters and Fixers

-Run :help ale to find supported linters.
+Run :help ale to find supported linters or :ALEInfo while in a specific filetype.
 Run :ALEFixSuggestions and you'll see supported fixers.